-Crown Lengthening in King West (Toronto), Burlington and St. Catharines!
+Crown Lengthening in Hamilton (Jackson Square), Burlington and St. Catharines!

 A crown lengthening procedure is usually performed to fix a gummy smile, to foster better gum health, or to prepare for another procedure.
 A gummy smile refers to when teeth are covered with too much gum tissue, making your teeth appear shorter and can create a much less appealing smile.
 This procedure reshapes or recountours gum tissue and bone around the problematic tooth.
 This creates a new relationship between the gum and the tooth, changing the look of your smile.
 It can be completed on one tooth or many, or even your full gum line.

 Crown lengthening would generally be required when a tooth needs a new crown or for other restoration.
 The edge that needs to be restored is far below the gum tissue and is often too close to the bone or below the bone, making it very difficult to access.
 The problem is solved by crown lengthening, which allows us to effectively reach the edge of the restoration allowing us to secure the correct fit for the tooth.
 It also will give enough tooth structure for the new restoration, which will help it from coming loose in the future.
 This means you will reach the edge of the restoration when you brush helping to prevent gum disease and general tooth decay.